DevOps-Sad-people/itu-minitwit/report/1-system.md

 ##  Arguments for the technology choices

 ### Programming language and framework

 We considered several programming languages and frameworks for the API application, including C# with Razor-Pages, Ruby with Sinatra, and Go with Gorilla.
 More in Appendix.

-### Virtualization techniques and deployment targets

-### CI/CD system

-We have chosen Github Actions as they offer a free, scalable, and secure CI/CD solution with seamless GitHub integration, customizable YAML workflows, reusable actions, multi-platform support, and efficient automation through parallel execution and event-driven triggers.

 ### Database

 We went with PostgreSQL.
 Both MySQL and PostgreSQL are great options for our purpose - familiarity with PostgreSQL and it being open-source motivated our choice.
 More in appendix.

+### Virtualization techniques and deployment targets

+**Containerization and virtualization**

+We have chosen Docker to containerize our applications, as it allows us to create lightweight, reproducible environments, packaging all necessary dependencies together, making development, testing and deployment all easier.

+For virtualization, on our staging environment, we use Vagrant to provision VMs as it allows us to set up and configure reproducible machines from code.

+**More advanced Infrastructure as Code (Terraform)**

+We use Terraform instead of Vagrant for our production environment because it is flexible and more powerful, allowing us to manage our infrastructure as code across multiple droplets.
+Vagrant is used for staging because it provides a simpler setup, allowing us to quickly spin up and tear down instances as needed.

+**Hosting: Digital Ocean vs AWS/Microsoft Azure**

+They both offer rental of VMs.
+We chose Digital Ocean as our cloud provider mainly because of its simplicity and great tooling.
+Because of the simplicity we can focus on everything else, rather than learning how a complex tool works.
+Pros and cons found in Appendix.

+### CI/CD system

+We have chosen Github Actions as they offer a free, scalable, and secure CI/CD solution with seamless GitHub integration, customizable YAML workflows, reusable actions, multi-platform support, and efficient automation through parallel execution and event-driven triggers.

 ### Testing (Unit, UI, E2E)